 NOTE: Within 10 calendar days from the review decision, the candidate has the right to respond to the committee's or administrator's decision and justifications by submitting a written letter to the reviewing committee or administrator and copied to the next level of review.
-The committee or administrator will respond in writing to the candidate and copy the next level of review.
-This response may include the reversal of the original decision.
-The portfolio of a faculty member who has submitted one or more response letters will proceed through the review process by an alternate schedule, as determined by the Office of the Provost and Vice President for Academic Affairs.
-This alternate schedule will provide time for reviews and responses while assuring that reviews and responses will be completed in time to meet the reporting requirements of the University System of Georgia.
+The reviewer (committee or administrator) does not respond to this letter.